 Your next steps

-We are literally just days away from publishing an article that is going to walk you through the exact steps you need to take to create a blog that is successful.
-This is going to be much more in depth and valuable than most of the “how to start a blog articles” you’ll find on the Internet.
+Lucky you!
+We just published an article that will walk you through the exact steps you need to take to create a blog that is successful.
+This is a much more in depth and valuable article than most of the “how to start a blog articles” you’ll find on the Internet.
 Promise.

 And we’re not stopping there.

 We value your time, so trust me when I say this course will be well worthwhile.
-Plus, it’s totally free to sign up for the first 3 lessons, so go ahead and click the image below to get on our waitlist.
+Plus, it’s totally free to sign up for the first 3 lessons, so go ahead and click the image below to sign up.